 Merida Ninety-Six RC 9000 bottom line

-Merida has seemed to blend a little old-school XC snappiness with a hint of modern-day thinking on the Ninety-Six.
+Merida has blended a little old-school XC snappiness with a hint of modern-day thinking on the Ninety-Six.
 The bike is reactive to both pedalling and steering inputs, giving it plenty of character through corners.

 |Price||EUR €8900.00GBP £7300.00|